betaglot/plantabeta/docs/reference/Via/ViaMethod/ViaTheorem/CoverHeuristic/Overview.md

 ## DevNotes

+- Take the Hypotenuse to minimize ViaCurve length.
 - Walking across Slope is less fatiguing than walking up or down the slope.
 - When to move to next microsite?
 - Used more in Recovery than at the PhraseStart